Page Contents

 It’s the feeling that I could spend my whole life exploring Canada and still barely scratch the surface.
 I also make it no secret that I love a road trip.
 I’ve been driving since I was 15 (on private land, not illegally!).
 I owned a VW campervan and I plan to buy another one.
 And I can’t think of many better ways to travel than great music, good company and country roads.

-For me, there were two main reasons I wanted to do this road trip, two jaw-dropping photos in a magazine that made me say “I’ve got to go there”.
+For me, there were two main reasons I wanted to do this New Brunswick Nova Scotia road trip, two jaw-dropping photos in a magazine that made me say “I’ve got to go there”.
 The first was Hopewell Rocks, on day one.
 The second was the Fundy Trail Parkway, which we did on day three.
 But as I researched and planned it, I couldn’t believe how many other stops I would need!

-Planning the New Brunswick Road Trip
+Planning the New Brunswick Nova Scotia Road Trip

 First time around we flew into Moncton via Toronto with Air Canada and stayed one night here.
 It’s the closest town to our first stop Hopewell Rocks and enables you to do an ‘A to B’ road trip, flying out of Saint John a week later.